AGhost-7/react-presentation/src/4-breaking-out-of-react.md

 - The first parameter is a function which will be called whenever the effect should be applied.
 The function can also optionally return a cleanup function which will be called on every unmount or re-render.
 - The second parameter is optional.
+It tells react to only run your effect if the value has changed since the last render.
+- Doesn't return anything.

 ---